i-c-stratigraphy/subcommission-cretaceous/pages/news/berriasian-wg.md

 ---
 layout: page
-title: "New Berriasian Working Group appointed"
+title: "New Berriasian Working Group appointed by the Cretaceous Subcommission"
 permalink: /berriasian-wg
 ---
 # New Berriasian Working Group appointed by the Cretaceous Subcommission - January 2021